NiceDevelopment/.github/profile/README.md

 # NiceDevelopment
-- We are a small team of developers looking to make the best free plugins for you!
+- We are a small team of developers looking to make the best plugins for you!

 - Developing since 2022